compiler-research/compiler-research.github.io/_posts/2025-05-22-implementing-debugger-support-for-xeus-cpp.md

 I am Abhinav Kumar, a final-year Computer Science and Engineering undergraduate at Indian Institute of Technology(IIT) Indore.
 I'm thrilled to be working with CERN-HSF for Google Summer of Code 2025 on the project "Implementing Debugging Support for xeus-cpp."

-**Mentors**:Vassil Vassilev, Vipul Cariappa, Aaron Jomy, Anutosh Bhat
+**Mentors**: Anutosh Bhat, Vipul Cariappa, Aaron Jomy, Vassil Vassilev

 ### The Need for Seamless C++ Debugging in Jupyter